scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

     counterproductive.

--   By default, sessions are discarded as soon as an :ref:`unsuccessful response <zapi-unsuccessful-responses>` is received.
+-   By default, sessions are discarded as soon as an :ref:`unsuccessful response <zapi-unsuccessful-responses>` is received or a :ref:`validity check <session-check>` is failed.

-    However, on some websites sessions may remain valid even after a few unsuccessful responses.
-If that is the case, you might want to increase :setting:`ZYTE_API_SESSION_MAX_ERRORS` to require a higher number of unsuccessful responses before discarding a session.
+    However, on some websites sessions may remain valid even after a few unsuccessful responses or validity check failures.
+If that is the case, you might want to increase the corresponding setting, :setting:`ZYTE_API_SESSION_MAX_ERRORS` or
+    :setting:`ZYTE_API_SESSION_MAX_CHECK_FAILURES`, to require a higher number
+    of the corresponding outcome before discarding a session.

 If you do not need :ref:`session checking <session-check>` and your :ref:`initialization parameters <session-init>` are only